JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Adaptive Data Transfer Protocols

-Similar to~\autoref{alg:transfer_with_err_bound}, the sender in~\autoref{alg:transfer_with_time} leverages multithreading to manage parity generation and data transmission concurrently.
-The parity generation thread begins by calculating the effective packet transmission rate ($r$), determined as the minimum of the parity fragment generation rate ($r_{ec}$) and the network link transmission rate ($r_{link}$).
-Using this transmission rate, it solves~\autoref{l_range} to identify all feasible values for number of levels that can be transmitted within the given deadline $\tau$.
-If no feasible value exists, the protocol raises an exception, indicating that the specified deadline is too stringent for the current system configuration.
-Once all feasible values are identified, the parity generation thread refines the selection by determining the optimal number of levels $l$ to transmit and calculating the most effective combination of redundancy parameters $[m_1,m_2,\ldots,m_l]$ for each level.
-This is achieved by solving the optimization problem defined in~\autoref{epsilon_opt}, which minimizes the overall error bound ($\varepsilon$) while satisfying the timing and transmission constraints.
-Each level is then divided into data fragments of size $s$.
-For the $i$-th level, the parity generation thread generates $m_i$ parity fragments for every $k_i$ ($k_i=n-m_i$) data fragments to form an FTG.
-The parity generation thread is designed to dynamically adapt to changes in network conditions.
-If the receiver notifies the sender of an updated packet loss rate ($\lambda$), the thread recalculates the redundancy parameters $m_i$ by solving~\autoref{epsilon_opt}.
-However, FTGs that have already been transmitted are excluded from consideration, and the time elapsed since the transmission began is deducted from the remaining deadline $\tau$ when solving~\autoref{epsilon_opt}.
+The sender in~\autoref{alg:transfer_with_time} also uses multithreading to handle parity generation and data transmission concurrently.
+The parity generation thread first calculates the effective packet transmission rate $r$, the minimum of the parity generation rate ($r_{ec}$) and network link rate ($r_{link}$).
+Using $r$, it solves~\autoref{l_range} to identify feasible numbers of levels that can be transmitted within the deadline $\tau$.
+If no feasible solution exists, the protocol raises an exception indicating the deadline is too tight.
+Among feasible options, the thread selects the optimal number of levels $l$ and computes the best redundancy parameters $[m_1, \dots, m_l]$ by solving~\autoref{epsilon_opt}, minimizing overall error $\varepsilon$ while meeting timing constraints.
+Each level is divided into fragments of size $s$, and for level $i$, $m_i$ parity fragments are generated for every $k_i = n-m_i$ data fragments to form an FTG.
+The thread dynamically adapts to network changes: when the receiver reports an updated packet loss rate $\lambda$, it recalculates $m_i$ using~\autoref{epsilon_opt}, excluding already transmitted FTGs and adjusting $\tau$ for elapsed time.

 The receiver continuously processes incoming fragments and monitors fragment losses.
 For each FTG, it extracts the level-specific redundancy parameter ($m_i$) from the fragments' metadata to determine recoverability.
 If data fragments are lost and the total number of lost fragments does not exceed $m_i$, the receiver restores the missing fragments.
 Otherwise, the affected level is marked as unrecoverable.
 The receiver also maintains a time window ($T_W$) to calculate the packet loss rate ($\lambda$) and periodically notifies the sender of updated $\lambda$ values.
 Once the sender signals the end of transmission, the receiver concludes its operations.